 You can use one of the invoice templates provided by MS Word to create a simple invoice.
 You can customize the look and feel the way you want.
-Only problem is that, you will have to change things like invoice number, product name and other common details manually every time you create an invoice.
+The only problem is that you will have to change things like invoice number, product name, and other common details manually every time you create an invoice.

-Another drawback is you have to track receivables manually which can become painful as the number of invoices grow.
+Another drawback is you have to track receivables manually which can become painful as the number of invoices grows.

-I would strongly recommend to use this approach as you can not only create beautiful invoices using an accounting software, but you can also track meaningful data like payments received, unpaid and overdue invoices, etc.
+I would strongly recommend using this approach as you can not only create beautiful invoices using accounting software, but you can also track meaningful data like payments received, unpaid and overdue invoices, etc.

-ProfitBooks is a simple accounting software that can help you create professional invoices.
-I will be using it as an example to explain next steps.
+ProfitBooks is simple accounting software that can help you create professional invoices.
+I will be using it as an example to explain the next steps.
 You can create a free account here.